-The Telluride Jazz Festival is a three day and night live music event centered around jazz that is held on the first weekend of August every year.
-An intimate format, enabled by limited ticket sales, offers a unique chance to experience the openness and beauty of the legendary Telluride Town Park music venue, accompanied by a once in a life time soundtrack provided by acclaimed artists, Grammy Award winners, cutting edge innovators, rare super-groups, and some of the best student bands in the country.
+The Telluride Jazz Festival is a three day and night live music event centered around jazz that is held in August every year.
+An intimate format, enabled by limited ticket sales, offers a unique chance to experience the openness and beauty of the legendary Telluride Town Park music venue, accompanied by a once-in-a-lifetime soundtrack provided by acclaimed artists, Grammy Award winners, cutting edge innovators, rare super-groups, and some of the best student bands in the country.
 The core audience of loyal patrons, dedicated locals, and curious travelers creates a relaxed vibe where laying back in your chair or letting your hair down to dance are equally encouraged.
-Great food vendors and microbrews on tap cover the basic amenities, while additional free wine and spirit tastings from local vineyards and distilleries provide a sample of Colorado’s renowned craftsmanship.
+Great food vendors, craft brews and cocktails on tap cover the basic amenities and provide a sample of Colorado’s renowned craftsmanship.

-At night the music moves from Telluride Town Park into historic indoor music venues within easy walking distance.
-There special Jazz After Dark late night performances often present memorable collaborations and up-close viewing of the artists in their element.
-On Sunday, that kicks off with a Second Line brass band parade down Main Street.
+At night, the music moves from Telluride Town Park into historic indoor music venues within easy walking distance.
+The special Jazz After Dark late night performances often present memorable collaborations and up-close viewing of the artists in their element.
+On Sunday, the day kicks off with a New Orleans Second Line brass band parade down Main Street.
 Colorful floats, costumes, beads and decorations are all welcome as patrons join in on the march through town.

 Nonprofit Education & Outreach Mission